jymcheong/ETW-tutorialSet/README.md

 ***

 ### Near real-time response
-ETW provides the data to decide when to trigger actions on the endpoint instantly, either directly from events or after light on-device correlation—avoiding the need to send a firehose of data to a backend.
+ETW provides the data to decide when to trigger actions on the endpoint instantly, either directly from events or after light on-device correlation, avoiding the need to send a firehose of data to a backend.

 This series will show how to use ETW for near-real-time application and egress control, using high-level C# code, not kernel-level development.